150,000 ACL injuries occur each year in the US. Most are in female athletes.

 Yup Tiger Woods.
+Why?

 Because he introduced the idea that specializing in one sport from birth is the key to riches and success.

 Well that's wrong.
 Flat.
 Out.
 Wrong.

 But the level of knowledge of youth sports coaches and parents is not the topic for today.
 Saving your athletes from a career ending injury, peaking at 15 or suffering burnout is.
 Sport specialization before the mid-teens is a bad idea.
 Think I'm an idiot or your kid or athlete in THE exception to the rule?

 Come on, we all know someone who thinks like that.